coderben2017/starter-vue-iview/README.md

-# iView-project
+# Starter of Vue and iView

-This project is build for Vue.js 2 + vue-router + webpack2 + iView 3, just install and run.
+This project is build for Vue.js 2 + vue-router + iView 3 + ...

 ## Install
 ```bush